Vivek-Nimmagadda/Player-Prediction-Using-Python/README.md

 Note: Plots can also be visualized without the use of Tkinter.
 The files which visualizes the same without Tkinter are Batsmen_Prediction.py, Bowlers_Prediction.py and India_Prediction.py.
 Tkinter is only used as a front-end GUI for the plots.

 This is a project which is done for my B-Tech Final Year.

+Go through the Project Report for detailed explanation about the project.